opulo-inc/docs/docs/feeders/1-overview/feeder-overview.md

     ![press hold backward, tape drives backward](img/drive-backward.gif)

 === "Changing Drive Mode"
-    Pressing and holding both buttons at the same time will make the light flash blue.
-This toggles the feeder from driving tape with long presses, to peeling film with long presses.
-Press and hold both buttons again to switch back.
+    Pressing and holding both buttons at the same time will toggle between driving tape with long presses, and peeling film with long presses.
+This is indicated by the inicator light flashing: gold for peel mode, and blue for drive mode.

     ![press and hold both buttons, blue light](img/change-modes.gif)